-I work on British and Anglophone literature with special attention to modernism, visuality, and mobility.
-I am the author of Threshold Modernism: New Public Women and the Literary Spaces of Imperial London (Cambridge University Press, 2019), which examines gendered identities and transitional spaces in British and colonial narratives of the late nineteenth and early twentieth centuries.
+I work on British and Anglophone literature with special attention to modernism, space, visuality, and mobility.
+Gender studies, critical race theory, and cultural geography inform my work.
+I am the author of Threshold Modernism: New Public Women and the Literary Spaces of Imperial London (Cambridge University Press, 2019; paperback 2021), which examines gendered identities and transitional spaces in British and colonial narratives of the late nineteenth and early twentieth centuries.
 In this book, I argue that writing of the era (from B. M. Malabari to Virginia Woolf) was shaped by widespread debates about women’s increasing public presence as workers and pleasure-seekers in the city.
 I continue my study of gender, race, and urban space in two ongoing projects.
-One examines the role of British urban green spaces in the work of early twentieth-century migrants of color.
+One examines the role of British urban green spaces in the work of early twentieth-century migrants of color, particularly Markino Yoshio, a Japanese artist and writer, and the Egyptian editor, writer, and anti-imperial activist Duse Mohamed Ali.
 The other, carried out in partnership with the NEH-sponsored Textual Geographies project, uses computational methods to map the past two centuries of British cultural geography across a corpus of over 20,000 digitized literary texts.

 You can use the form below to contact me.